-Our heart attack specialists at Sky Ridge Medical Center are trained in the rapid evaluation of patients, bringing together ER physicians, cardiologists and nurses who work as a team to establish a comprehensive management plan for patients with chest pain.
+Our heart attack specialists at Sky Ridge Medical Center are trained in the rapid evaluation of patients, bringing together ER physicians, cardiologists and nurses who work as a team to establish a comprehensive management plan for patients in Lone Tree and the surrounding areas who are experiencing chest pain.

 If you think you might be experiencing a heart attack, please call 9-1-1..

 Heart attacks can be unexpected and intense, but they can also be slow moving with mild pain or discomfort.
 People who are affected by these milder symptoms are not sure what’s wrong until it’s too late.
 The most common signs of a heart attack are:

 - Uncomfortable pressure, fullness, squeezing or pain in the center of the chest lasting more than a few minutes

 - Pain spreading to the shoulders, neck or arms